 Thank you very much for reading my tip on how to avoid a common mistake when recording vocals.
 From the bottom of my heart I hope you will start using my tips as during the years I have found these to work the best.

 If this post was helpful, please share it on social media.
 This way you will help your friends to benefit from this information too.

 I cannot wait to reply your questions and comments so please do leave them below.
-You can also contact me privately here.
-I share special sound tips, that I do not share on this blog, only with my inner circle.
-You too can be in my inner circle by clicking here.
+To hear your vocals in great detail, reserve a tape recording session with me at Astia-studio by clicking here.
 Thank you very much and all the very best!